odan/odan.github.io/_posts/2020-06-12-slim4-swagger-ui.md

 ```

 Then navigate to `http://localhost/docs/v1` and you should see
-a pretty Swagger UI documentation:
+a pretty Swagger UI documentation.